-Reporting to the assessment manager, the successful candidate will work closely with the other members of the exams team and will liaise with our centres, candidates and employers.
+Reporting to the assessment manager, the successful candidate will work closely with the other members of the awarding team and will liaise with our centres, candidates and employers.

-The role is based at the NCTJ’s offices in Newport, Saffron Walden, Essex.
+The role is located at the NCTJ’s offices in Newport, Saffron Walden, Essex.

 Your full curriculum vitae and covering letter, detailing why you would like to be considered for the position and stating your current salary, should be addressed to Alison Puttock, assessment manager.

 Applications should be sent to email@example.com as soon as possible.

 Please see the job description for further details about the role and our website for information about the NCTJ.

 Please apply as soon as possible and before the closing date of Monday, 4 September 2023.